Freshmen/freshman-orienteering/README.md

 ## Licence

-   Copyright 2012 Team Freshmen (Sanna Olkkonen, Dexter He, Fuguo Huang, Vidhuran Harichandra, Raoul Udd, TianShi Xiang, Jukka Saarelma, Tuomo Vierros)
+   Copyright 2012 Team Freshmen (Sanna Olkkonen, Dexter He, Fuguo Huang, Vidhuran Harichandra, Raoul Udd, Jukka Saarelma, Tuomo Vierros)

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.